Dateline: Wroclaw, Poland

 Personally, I’d rather go where I’m treated best and stick to Malaysia and other parts of Southeast Asia that are far more interesting and less hostile to foreigners, but I realize many travelers would miss visa-free travel to Thailand, as well.

-Japan is notoriously worried about foreigners coming and littering, so it only makes sense that their visa policy for tourism is rather strict.
+Japan is notoriously worried about foreigners coming and littering, so it only makes sense that its visa policy for tourism is rather strict.
 While neighboring South Korea is more flexible, Japan allows only 67 countries’ citizens to visit without a visa; those countries are almost entirely located in North America, Europe, and the rest of the developed world, although Tunisia is also on the list somehow, and Serbia recently negotiated visa-free access.

 The good news is that, if you need a visa, Japan most likely has an embassy near where you live.
 In fact, they have embassies in just about every civilized country on earth.